rubensa/docker-node-chrome-sonar/README.md

-# Docker image based on ubuntu and running tini init system
+# Docker image based on rubensa/node-chrome with sonarqube-scanner installed

 This is a Docker image based on [rubensa/node-chrome](https://github.com/rubensa/docker-node-chrome) with sonarqube-scanner installed.